Wails

 Wails currently does not provide the equivalent of NodeJS fs

-file operations must be performed in Go code.
+Reading and writing raw file data must be implemented in native Go code.

 Reading Files